-- type\of (int) defines the way the line should be erased in: - 0 Erases from cursor to end of line, including cursor position. - 1 Erases from beginning of line to cursor, including cursor position. - 2 Erases complete line. - private (bool) when True character attributes aren left unchanged not implemented.
+- how (int) defines the way the line should be erased in: - 0 Erases from cursor to end of line, including cursor position. - 1 Erases from beginning of line to cursor, including cursor position. - 2 Erases complete line. - private (bool) when True character attributes are left unchanged not implemented.

-erase\in\display (type\of=0, private=False)
+erase\in\display(how=0, private=False)